and1er/ops-to-devops/README.md

 2. Install Docker (no any problems on Linux).
 3. Run a container on `localhost:7001` (shoud differ from the port used by systemd app instance).
 4. Reconfigure NGINX to serve the app from a Docker container.

+## Setup CI `PYTHON_APP` with GitHub Actions

+On push to any branch excepting `main` OR every pull request to `main` branch run following CI actions

+* [GitHub SuperLinter](https://github.com/github/super-linter) — universal linter for many types of files.
+It helps to find out a lot of interesting details.
+* Specific Python code linter (e.g. try `flake8`, configure it committing `.flake8` file into the repository).

+    Here also recommended to split **requirements.txt** into a group of files

+    ```bash
+    requirements
+    ├── base.txt  # common packages
+    ├── dev.txt  # packages for development like linters that don't needed on production
+    └── production.txt  # packages for production including app web server
+    ```

+    e.g.

+    ```bash
+    # base.txt
+    flask==1.1.2

+    # dev.txt
+    -r base.txt

+    flake8==3.8.4
+    mccabe==0.6.1
+    pycodestyle==2.6.0
+    pyflakes==2.2.0

+    # production.txt
+    -r base.txt
+    gunicorn==20.0.4
+    ```

+* If linters are passed, push the image to Docker Hub.
+  * **Docker Hub credentials must be passed via repository secrets!!!**
+  * Put `latest` tag if the branch is `main`, or `dev` tag otherwise.

+## Future steps

+* Terraform: create a new EC2 instance from code.
+* Ansible: provision the instance after Terraform to make it run the application.
+  * Run Ansible from local WS firstly;
+  * Then make it as CD step in GitHub actions providing SSH access from a temporary GitHub Actions VM (via secrets), see [example](https://github.com/and1er/pet-java-api/blob/main/.github/workflows/release.yml).
+* CD: In a GitHub actions replace EC2 instance with Terraform then tune the host with Ansible [example](https://github.com/and1er/pet-java-api/blob/main/.github/workflows/release.yml).
+* To be continued...